Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Problem Formulation for General Age Penalty

 \section{Problem Formulation for General Age Penalty}

-Equation \eqref{Lem1eq} in Proposition \ref{lim1} is not the only choice of the age penalty function.
-In this paper, to achieve data freshness, we study an optimal sampling policy for a general type of age penalty function.
-The penalty function $p:[0,\infty)\rightarrow \mathbb{R}$ is assumed to be non-decreasing and need not be continuous or convex.
+The function in Proposition \ref{lemma-lim2} is not the only choice of nonlinear age functions.
+In this paper, to achieve data freshness in various applications, we consider a general type of age penalty function.
+The age penalty function $p:[0,\infty)\rightarrow \mathbb{R}$ is assumed to be non-decreasing and need not be continuous or convex.
 We further assume that $\mathbb{E} \Big[ \int^{\delta+\sum_{j=1}^{M_i}(X_{i,j}+Y_{i,j})}_{\delta} p(t) dt \Big] < \infty$ and $\mathbb{E} \Big[ p \left( \delta+\sum_{j=1}^{M_i}(X_{i,j}+Y_{i,j}) \right) dt \Big] < \infty$ for any given $\delta$.
-There are two categories of applications for age penalty functions.
-First, the age penalty functions describe the dissatisfactions of the stale information updates in various applications \cite{sun2017update}:(i) the online learning in advertisement placement and online web ranking, e.g, power function $p(\delta) = \delta^a$ for $a>0$; (ii) Periodic Inspection and Monitoring, e.g., $p(\delta) = \lfloor a \delta \rfloor$.
+We list another two categories of applications for the age penalty functions.
+First, the age penalty functions can be linear, polynomial, or exponential, depending on the dissatisfactions of the stale information updates in multiple practical settings such as the Internet of Things \cite{park2020centralized}.
 Second, some applications are shown to be closely related to nonlinear age functions, such as auto-correlation function of the source, remote estimation, and information based data freshness metric \cite{sun2019sampling}.